Broad v Warner: England bowler continues to dominate Australia batsman

 How England bowler has taken the upper hand.

-Stuart Broad continued his stranglehold over David Warner as he removed the Australian opener for a second duck in the fourth Ashes Test at Old Trafford.
+Stuart Broad continued his stranglehold over David Warner as he removed the Australian opener for a duck in the opening over of the fourth Ashes Test at Old Trafford.

-It was the sixth time in eight innings this series that the England quick has sent Warner packing.
+It was the fifth time in seven innings this series that the England quick has sent Warner packing.

 Here, the PA news agency takes a look at how Broad has given the batsman a summer to forget.